999pingGG/flecs-luajit/README.md

 ## How to build and run the tests

 - Run `utils/preprocess.sh` from the project root.
-This will generate the FFI cdefs for Flecs from `libs/flecs/flecs.h`, append `src/ecs.lua` and generate the final Lua file, ready to use, in `distr/ecs.lua`.
+This will generate the FFI cdefs for Flecs from `libs/flecs/flecs.h`, append `src/ecs.lua` and generate the final Lua file, ready to use, in `distr/ecs.lua`. `utils/preprocess.bat` does the same for Windows, you just need to have `cl.exe` available in your `PATH`.
+One way to do it is by executing it in a "Command Prompt for VS 20xx", available from the start menu.
+The output is equivalent to LuaJIT, but it is uglier.
+I wouldn't use it to generate the distribution Lua file that is to be commited.
 - Do a standard CMake build.
 - Download, compile and install LuaJIT following the directions in the [official webpage](https://luajit.org/), or just install it from your distro's package repositories, but I don't personally use those.